Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/virtual-machines/_index.md

 <br><br>

-### VM-17 - The Network access to the VM disk is set to "Enable Public access from all networks
+### VM-17 - Network access to the VM disk should be set to "Disable public access and enable private access"

+**Category: Access & Security**

 **Impact: Low**